richardsumilang-blog/richardsumilang-blog.github.io/content/unix-like/darwin/cask/casks-installer-v1.md

  - OS X
  - Software
 Date: 2015-09-20T17:59:00-07:00
-Title: Automate Your OS X Software Installations
+Title: Automate Your OS X App Installations
 SubTitle: "\"To install, drag this icon...\" no more!"
 Description: An example of automating software packages installation for Mac OS X using Homebrew and Cask.
 ---